pure-symbols/pure.lexicals/.docs/lambda-calculus-101/readme.md

+# Let's See what the Lambda Calculus is

+It's really not a complex thing.
+Let's just start it with a specific code style. 🌝

 ## Currying

-What is currying ?
+So, what is currying ?

 ### 🎨 Simple

-*At the beginning, you can take the currying just a specific style. 🙃*
+*You can take the currying just a specific style at the beginning. 🙃*

 If we need an `add` function, you might: